 - 1. Provide for a safe, efficient, multi-modal, and well-maintained transportation network for all modes of transportation. - 2.
-Manage access to the transportation network in order to effectively maintain the safe and functional integrity of town roads. - 3.
-Coordinate major transportation projects with neighboring communities and WisDOT.
+Manage access to the transportation network in order to effectively maintain the safe and functional integrity of town roads. - 3 Coordinate major transportation projects with neighboring communities, Wood County, and WisDOT.

-- 1. Transportation Alternatives for Disabled Residents Collaborate with neighboring urban areas and regional programs to provide transportation access for disabled residents. - Coordination of Bicycle and ATV/UTV Planning Ensure that the Town has an active role in providing any input on bicycle routes through the Town planned by Wood County, WIDNR, the City of Nekoosa, Village of Port Edwards, Towns of Grand Rapids and Rome, or local organizations. - 3.
-Incorporation of Pedestrian & Bicycle Planning Require that developments and road construction/maintenance address the necessity of adequate walking & bicycling areas and routes in both residential and commercial areas.
-Bicycle and pedestrian trails within developments shall be designed to connect to any adjacent existing or planned pedestrian or bicycle facility. - 4.
-Designation of Truck Routes Continue to designate weight restrictions and truck routes as needed. - 5.
-Protection of Town Roads Encourage traffic patterns that do not increase traffic on Town Roads unnecessarily and require intergovernmental agreements that define the responsibilities of the Town, the developer and the neighboring community regarding any required improvements to Town roads and funding of such improvements. - 6.
+- Coordination of Bicycle and ATV/UTV Planning Ensure that the Town has an active role in providing any input on bicycle and ATV/UTV routes through the Town planned by Wood County, WIDNR, the City of Nekoosa, Village of Port Edwards, Towns of Grand Rapids and Rome, or local organizations. - Incorporation of Pedestrian & Bicycle Planning Encourage that developments and road construction/maintenance address the necessity of adequate walking & bicycling areas and routes in both residential and commercial areas.
+Bicycle and pedestrian trails within developments shall be designed to connect to any adjacent existing or planned pedestrian or bicycle facility. - 3.
+Designation of Truck Routes Continue to designate weight restrictions and truck routes as needed. - 4.
+Protection of Town Roads Encourage traffic patterns that do not increase traffic on Town Roads unnecessarily and require intergovernmental agreements that define the responsibilities of the Town, the developer and the neighboring community regarding any required improvements to Town roads and funding of such improvements. - 5.
 Coordination of Improvements to County Highways Stay apprised of Wood County's efforts to maintain and improve County roads.
 Coordinate bicycle and pedestrian upgrades when these roads are scheduled for improvement.

-- 7. Continue Implementation of Town Driveway Ordinance Continue to implement the Town driveway ordinance to minimize the amount of access points onto Town roads and to ensure adequate sight distances. - 8.
-Maintain Condition Standards for Town Roadways Maintain an average PASER rating of 7 for all Town Roads, and establish and prioritize future road projects based on the applicable PASER scores and ADT data. - 9.
-Joint Planning of Roads that Cross Jurisdictions Work with neighboring municipalities to plan, construct and maintain those roadways that affect both jurisdictions, including cost sharing where appropriate. - 10.
+- 6. Continue Implementation of Town Driveway Ordinance Continue to implement the Town driveway ordinance to minimize the amount of access points onto Town roads and to ensure adequate sight distances. - 7.
+Maintain Condition Standards for Town Roadways Maintain an average PASER rating of 7 for all Town Roads, and establish and prioritize future road projects based on the applicable PASER scores and ADT data. - 8.
+Joint Planning of Roads that Cross Jurisdictions Work with neighboring municipalities to plan, construct and maintain those roadways that affect both jurisdictions, including cost sharing where appropriate. - 9.
 New Development Proposals Development proposals shall address the impacts to transportation systems including: - a.
 Traffic flow and volume, - b.
 Road conditions, construction, and maintenance, - c.
 Emergency vehicle access, - d.
 Safe ingress and egress, - e.
 Future connectivity to surrounding properties, - f.
 Transportation of students (e.g. bus turn-arounds), - g.
-Pedestrian and bicycle improvements. - 11.
+Pedestrian and bicycle improvements. - 10.
 Future Cooperation and Planning The Town may consider participating in planning for public transit, public air transportation or water transportation in the Town should these alternatives become feasible in the future.